ljungmark/pagestick/README.md

     pagestick.changeTheme(theme ? theme : 'automatic');
 }));
 ```
+*  In the example above, buttons that has the classes `js-changeTheme` will trigger theme switching on click
+    * If there is a `data-theme` attribute on the button, it'll switch to that theme.
+Eg; `data-theme="theme-name"`
+    * If the button lacks a `data-theme` attribute, it'll swtich back to `automatic` theme

 ## Good practice
-I recommend that you have a default theme attached to the `html` tag, in case the visitor has disabled JavaScript.
+I recommend that you have a default theme attached to the `html` tag, in case the visitor has disabled JavaScript, for example `<html data-theme="light">`